Center Stage--Focus on the Elderly

 - Wilfrid Gordon McDonald Partridge by Mem Fox

 - Gramma's Walk by Anna Grossnickle Hines

 - The Sunsets of Miss Olivia Wiggins by Lester L. Laminack

 - The Old Woman Who Named Things by Cynthia Rylant

-Assign a student to read the book to his/her group.
-Before, during and after the reading, each student in the group should respond to the appropriate prompts using Responding to Literature (Attachment Two).
+Assign a student to read the book to their group.
+Before, during and after the reading, each student in the group should respond to the appropriate prompts using Responding to Literature (handout).

 As a whole group, the speaker for each group will share the summary (chosen by the group)

-While individual teams report and using Images of the Elderly (Attachment Three), the teacher will record the needs of the elderly met in the story, as well as the lasting impressions of each story.
+While individual teams report using Images of the Elderly (handout) as a guide, the teacher will record the needs of the elderly met in the story, as well as the lasting impressions of each story.